 loudspeakers.audio

-I’m working on a very new website for online acoustics measurements.
-It is now in a trial (and free) phase so if anyone is interested, he may do some tests here.
-Feedback would be appreciated.
+loudspeakers.audio is a very new website for online acoustics measurements that I’m working on.
+Some features are unique : optimised target curve, hybrid correction,… It is now in a trial (and free) phase so if anyone interested can do some tests here.
+Feedback would be greatly appreciated.

 Just as a reminder, group-delay due to the loudspeaker in a box is limited to about 0.15 * alignement order / frequency, which is also equivalent to (0.15 * order) periods.